Meet the Team

-Professor Matthew Hotopf CBE, Academic Director
+Prof Matthew Hotopf CBE, Academic Director

 Matthew is Vice Dean of Research at the Institute of Psychiatry, Psychology and Neuroscience, King’s College London, and Director of the South London and Maudsley NHS Foundation Trust National Institute of Health Research Biomedical Research Centre.
 Matthew’s main area of research is in the grey area between medicine and psychiatry, exploring the interaction between mental and physical health, and uses ‘big data’ approaches to understand this interface better.
 He works clinically as a liaison psychiatrist at King’s College Hospital NHS Foundation Trust and St Christopher’s Hospice.